Bluesky: Features

-Bluesky is largely analogous to Twitter in its structure.
+Bluesky is largely analogous to X/Twitter in its structure.
 Users can send 300-character text messages, images, and video in short posts.
 Users can reply, repost, quote post and like these posts.
 Frequent users have called posts on the platform "skeets", a portmanteau of "sky" and "tweets", despite CEO Jay Graber's vigorous disapproval of the term.
 Bluesky offers a domain name-based handle system via the AT Protocol, allowing users to self-verify an account's legitimacy and identity by proving ownership of a domain name through a DNS text record or HTTPS page in lieu of a "blue check" system that other platforms use.
 For example, The Washington Post uses their domain "washingtonpost.com" as their handle.
 The specification does not handle changes in status of the domain names.
 Unlike Twitter, Bluesky allows users far greater customizability of the experience, enabling users to choose custom algorithmic feeds and moderation services.
 It also allows the usage of services through custom clients, a practice Twitter offered until January 2023.

 Bluesky promotes a "marketplace of algorithms" through its custom feeds feature, where users can choose or create algorithmic feeds of posts related to the feed.
 Bluesky promotes a list of popular feeds in a dedicated section of their website and app.
 Bluesky CTO Paul Frazee stated in 2023 that "In future updates [Bluesky] will make it easy for users to create custom feeds in-app."
 Third-party tools to publish and find custom feeds on Bluesky have been created by independent developers, including websites like Skyfeed and BlueskyFeeds.com.
 One popular use of custom feeds has been to create a way for users to bookmark posts by replying with a pin emoji (📌), a feature not natively implemented by the platform until 2025.
 Custom feeds can also be used to filter posts by type, such as posts containing media like photos and videos.
 Third-party clients offering an interface similar to TikTok and Instagram have been created using these feeds.
-Starter packs are lists of users who have some relation to a topic, organization, or community that can be created by users that allow others to quickly follow individual users, or everybody within the pack at once.
+Starter packs are lists of users who have some relation to a topic, organization, or community that can be created by users to allow others to quickly follow individual users or everybody within the starter pack.
 The feature was introduced in June 2024.
 A similar feature (albeit with creation limited to a group of users chosen by the platform) was implemented on Threads.